Visit Emery Walker's House

 All staff and visitors (excluding those exempt under current UK government guidance) will be

 will be required to wear a mask inside the House.
-Hand sanitizer and gloves will be provided for
+Hand sanitizer will be provided for

 If you have any questions about your visit please contact our House team at

 Tickets must be pre-booked and can be done so via the button below:

 We are delighted to accommodate group bookings again.
 Please inquire at firstname.lastname@example.org if you are interested in arranging a group tour.

 Emery Walker's House is a Grade II* listed, tall, terraced house with narrow stairs between the three floors open to the public, as well as steps to the rear garden (46 steps in total).
 We regret that wheelchair or step free access is not possible.

 Lighting levels are low throughout the building.